NarendraYSF/Narendraysf/README.md

 </p>
 Partially Available

-Hello, I'm Narendra Yusuf Khaerudin, a passionate UI/UX designer and freelance developer based in Indonesia.
+Hello, I'm Narendra Yusuf Khaerudin, a passionate UI/UX designer and open source developer based in Indonesia.
 With a keen eye for aesthetics and a love for technology, I bring a unique blend of creativity and technical expertise to every project.
 As a seasoned open sourcer and Freelancer, I've successfully collaborated with diverse clients, delivering tailor-made solutions that not only meet but exceed expectations.

 - 🔭 I’m currently working on a **Generative Adversarial Networks (GANs) Using TensorFlow**